CIBC-Internal/python/Doc/library/unittest.rst

       if __name__ == '__main__':
           unittest.main(verbosity=2)

+   The *defaultTest* argument is the name of the test to run if no test names are specified via *argv*.
+If not specified or ``None`` and no test names are provided via *argv*, all tests found in *module* are run.

    The *argv* argument can be a list of options passed to the program, with the first element being the program name.
 If not specified or ``None``,